cypress-io/cypress-documentation/source/guides/references/configuration.md

 ## Experimental features

-If you'd like to try out what we're working on, you can enable beta features for your project by setting configuration using the following options.
+If you'd like to try out what we're working on, you can enable beta features for your project by setting configuration using the options below.

+When you open a Cypress project, clicking on the **Settings** tab and clicking into the **Experimental features** panel will display the experimental features that are available and whether they are enabled for your project.

 Option | Default | Description
 ----- | ---- | ----